RyanNgCT/CS2105/Week 9/Lecture 8 - Link Layer Part I.md

 - treat the segment contents as a sequence of $16$-bit integers
 - perform $1$'s complement on the sum of segment contents
 ### C2.
 Parity Bit Checks
+- underlying principle is to detect half the errors
 #### Single bit parity
 - Notation: $D \implies$ the whole data segment to be sent, $d\implies$ **# bits** to be sent or transmitted
 - want to ensure that # bits set to $1$ is **even**